Stalybridge, Hyde, Mossley and Dukinfield Tramways

 Tramcar No 64 once again, this time on a service to Stockport Edgeley — photo undated, but probably taken in the late 1930s or early 1940s.
 Author's Collection.

-A blow-up of the above photo showing the more modern cut of the jackets, which were double-breasted with lapels.
+An enlargement of the above photograph showing the more modern cut of the jackets, which were double-breasted with lapels.
 Author's Collection.

 Female staff